renswilderom/renswilderom.github.io/python/_posts/2021-11-22-Dolphins communities and creativity.md

 description: >
   Retrieving community-level metrics with NetworkX and additional Python code
 sitemap: false
+comments: true
 ---

 Each blogpost in this series provides a fully working script which: i) opens and prepares a dataset; ii) runs a model; and iii) retrieves new, useful information from the model's output.

 To run the script, you need a working Python programming environment.
 For this I strongly recommend [Anaconda](https://www.anaconda.com/).
 The remainder of this post assumes that you have Anaconda installed (if you are not working with Anaconda, then you also need to install at least the _Pandas_ and _NetworkX_ packages separately).
 [This page](https://renswilderom.github.io/blog/python/2021-11-19-How-to-get-started-with-Python/) will help you to get started with Python, Anaconda and their various packages.

-## The case: analyzing dolphin networks
+## The case: dolphin networks (and some notes on creativity)

 Social scientists may have some fun now and then, for instance, when renaming their interviewees to protect their anonymity.
 But, the real fun appears to be reserved for marine biologists, who can invent entirely new names for their research subjects, such as Bumber, Ripplefluke, and TR77.